How to Get Rid of Squash Bugs

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 Some people suggest using Diatomaceous Earth to cut down the population.
 It’s a great natural product and does help with the nymphs but not adult squash bugs.
 Also, it can harm pollinators, so you have to be careful not to get it in the flowers.
 Another draw back of DE is that you have to reapply when any moisture gets on it.
 Here, it’s so humid, that means everyday.
 Click here to see more about DE.

 I won’t lie and say any of these methods are sure fire or give you hope you can totally get rid of them.
 I’m being honest, some methods help and some don’t.
 I know that being vigilant and removing as many as you can is your best hope.
-Also, at the end of the season, clean up your garden well so they won’t have places to hide and winter over.
+The best way to cut them down as much as possible is to try as many methods as possible.
+Do them early and do them OFTEN!

 If you have a great idea of how to get rid of these awful creatures or at least slow them down a bit, I would love to hear it!